 Tortoises’ ears are located behind the eyes and above the jaw.

 You may notice it as a circular indent on the sides of the tortoise’s face.
-Many people think that there’s nothing under those indents because they resemble the hollow part of our cheeks underneath our cheekbones.
+Many people think there’s nothing under those indents because they resemble the hollow part of our cheeks underneath our cheekbones.
 However, the indents are sensitive parts of the tortoise’s face and should be left alone.

 When caressing a tortoise, you need to avoid touching its ears.
 Tortoises love neck rubs, but their ears are sensitive.
 They have protective ear flaps separating their inner ear from the outside, but you should still avoid touching them.